top of page

 Types of Groups

 These ages are particularly challenging and potentially isolating for children with ADHD.
 Building a support community is important.
-Youth will learn tools for organization and build social skills to help them navigate the coming years of extreme change.
+Youth will learn to build awareness of the body and it's nervous system arousal before they lose control.

 Depression